BugShooting/BugShooting.Docs/plugin.md

 ### Deploy a NuGet Package

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+You can share your awesome Output with the whole world by deploying a NuGet package to [nuget.org](https://www.nuget.org).
+See also [existing online packages](https://www.nuget.org/packages?q=Tags%3A%22bugshooting.plugin.v3.output%22).

+**What you need to do?**
+1. Create a NuGet package including your Output assemblies
+2. Include the tag "bugshooting.plugin.v3.output" in your package
+3. Upload your package to [nuget.org](https://www.nuget.org)
+4. Activate the listing of your package on nuget.org

 ### Manual installation

 You can also install the Output files manually into Bug Shooting installation.

 1. Navigate to the **Custom Output** directory of Bug Shooting installation (usually **%ProgramData%\Bug Shooting 2\Outputs**).
-2. Create a sub directory inside **Custom Output** directory using name of your choise. (e.g. the name of the plugin).
+2. Create a sub directory inside **Custom Output** directory using name of your choise.
 3. Copy your Output assembly and all necessary files to this new directory (do not deploy file **BS.Plugin.V3.dll**).
 4. Restart Bug Shooting application.